Coronavirus is a crisis that affects us all. It will take all of us working together to survive, rebuild and heal.

 How is coronavirus affecting vulnerable communities?

-For countries that have had years of conflict, people will struggle to access healthcare.
-Lockdown in these countries means that many people will suffer a huge loss in income, pushing people further into poverty and putting millions at risk of hunger and malnutrition.
+The long-term effects of the virus will be devastating.
+In many countries, a strict lockdown means that many people will suffer a huge loss in income, pushing people further into poverty and putting millions at risk of hunger and malnutrition.

-What is CAFOD doing to help people survive the coronavirus crisis?
+What is CAFOD doing to help people rebuild their lives?

 How can I help?

 In order to continue protecting and improving the lives of those in poor communities, your gifts are needed now more than ever.

 - Help parents feed their children and make a living.